adakolito/darey.io-pbl/Project5.md

 ![Change bind - address](https://user-images.githubusercontent.com/10111342/128235060-831dd2ab-1179-42ff-b3d7-61c5e9da6533.png)

 ### Step6: Install mysql db on the server
-sudo mysql_secure_installation  - -ensure to configure a password and click y for all remaining questions
+sudo mysql_secure_installation;  - -ensure to configure a password and click y for all remaining questions

-sudo mysql   --to connect to the Database
+sudo mysql;   --to connect to the Database

 Output: